NLeSC/guide/language_guides/javascript.md

 At the Netherlands eScience Center we prefer TypeScript to JavaScript as it will lead to more sustainable software.

 This section highlights the differences with JavaScript.
-For topics that seem to be missing, like IDEs, code style etc., see the respective JavaScript section.
+For topics without significant differences, like IDEs, code style etc., see the respective JavaScript section.

 ## Getting Started